japoveda10/primerservicio/README.md

 ## What is it?

-The web page everyone should visit to learn about tennis.
+The web page everyone should visit to learn about tennis... and practice spanish :)

 ## How to install it?